 All of these characters remain LGBT icons to this day with Xena in particular having a huge following.

 Personally however I think that the “bury your gays” criticism is bogus.
-In actual fact the vast majority of relationships, heterosexual, or LGBT end in tragedy in genre series.
+In actual fact the vast majority of relationships, be they heterosexual, or LGBT end in tragedy in genre series.

 Take a look at Angel and Cordelia, she dies.
 Wash and Zoe?
 He gets impaled.
 Cole and Phoebe?
 He goes evil and she kills him and shows no remorse whatsoever.
 Anya and Xander?
 She is killed in battle after a very bitter break up where he dumped her at the altar and she tried to curse him!
 You could argue that Tara and Xena were less tragic as at least they were still in loving relationships with their spouses.